ARM9/bass/doc/architectures.md

 nop        ;$ea
 asl #*08   ;*a:$0a
 ```
-> Please keep in mind to always use **lower** case.
+> Keep in mind to always use **lower** case.

 The example is straight forward: `nop` is translated to the value `0xEA` and will be put into the current position of the output binary.

 ### LFH Tokens
-Bass always tries to give as least limitations to architecture files as possible.
+Bass always tries to limit architecture files to the least extent possible.
 The LFH syntax only know two reserved states:

-* The first character is an `#`, because this indicates defines or command calls
+* The first character is an `#` which denotes defines or command calls
-* `*` indicate parameters and how many bit's are used.
+* `*` indicate parameters and how many bits are used.

 ```cpp
 // WDC6502